MilesOfRoses/my-jekyll/_posts/code/2017-05-22-JS-for-inline-styles.md

 mainContent.style.margin="50px";
  {% endhighlight %}

-<p>Any style property that can be written usng CSS can also be dynamically written using JavaScript as a string.
+<p>Any style property that can be written using CSS can also be dynamically written using JavaScript as a string.
 JS uses the same pixel units as CSS.
 Just make sure the semicolon is outside of the string quotes. <br>
 One important difference between style properties written in JavaScript vs CSS is that JavaScript uses camelCase, while CSS uses hyphen-spaced-text. for example, in CSS we would write this:</p>